 RPs.
 The Program V2 has reached its conclusion, and SOTF-TV 2 is well-underway.

 For reference, those RPing characters are called 'handlers' on the board, so if you see SotF examples using the word, this is what is meant by it.

 the slogan used to summarise the theory of evolution and later appropriated by people who consider themselves fit, you're looking for The Social Darwinist

 open/close all folders

-Abandoned Hospital: Every island used in the four seasons have had an abandoned clinic, usually small buildings.
+- Abandoned Hospital: Every island used in the five seasons have had an abandoned clinic, usually small buildings.
 The location name on the forum is usually some variation of "Abandoned Hospital".

 Mitch: Dog eat dog.
 Dogs don't eat dogs, they eat birds and cats and Kibblebits if they have a family.
 Those words are silly.
 But I would have gotten that right if that silly glasses boy hadn't answered before me.
 Yes, I would have gotten it right.

 Anna: Oh dear...
 I regret to say this, but I feel as though I'm in the uncanny valley right now... oh my, did that inside joke come out alright?
 I hope I did...

 Cisco: Are...are you going to kill me?